Jacksonville Injury Attorney

 Proving negligence in Florida personal injury law

-Personal injury lawyers begin by determining all parties who may be responsible for the accident by proving they meet the state definition of negligence.
+Personal injury attorneys begin by determining all parties who may be responsible for the accident by proving they meet the state definition of negligence.
 In essence, the law states a party is negligent under the following conditions:

 - The individual who caused your injury owed you a duty not to injure you, but did not meet that duty.